Table of contents

 This is particularly true in areas with strong rental demand, especially from young professionals, students, and downsizers.

-Look for properties in low-rise, boutique developments with unique features and modern finishes, spacious layouts, and access to amenities such as cafes, restaurants, public transport, and green spaces.
+Look for properties in low-rise, boutique developments that offer unique features and modern finishes, spacious layouts, and access to amenities such as cafes, restaurants, public transport, and green spaces.

 What's happening in the Melbourne Property Market?